evergreen700/PTMOverlay/README.md

 - snakemake: 9.1.1
 - ncbi-taxonomist: 1.2.1

-These versions are not the only ones that will work, but are the ones that were used by the authors.

 ## Execution
 To run the workflow, place proteomes and kegg annotation files in the folder designated as `proteome_dir` in the config file.
 Place .pepXML files in folders sorted by ptm type within the folder designated as `pepXML_dir` in the config file.
 Below is an example of the file structure:
 ```